Azure-Samples/azure-files-samples/AzFileDiagnostics/Windows/readme.md

 ## How to run the script

-Script can run without any parameter and it will perform basic validations without needing Storage account information:
+The script can run without any parameter and it will perform basic validations without needing storage account information:

 | .\AzFileDiagnostics.ps1 |
 | --- |